Encyclopaedia Judaica: Online access

+All volumes of the first edition, some year books and the Decennial Book 1983 - 1992: events of 1982 - 1993 are at the Internet Archive separately.

+All volumes of the second edition are at the Internet Archive together.

+Most entries of the second edition are accessible via the Encyclopedia.com search engine.
+At the head of some entries "updated" appears.

 Critical reception and awards

 Reviews from library literature have been positive.
 Donald Altschiller of Boston University, writing in Choice, states that the second edition of Encyclopaedia Judaica "has already attained a secure place in the reference pantheon...Essential."

 Barbara Bibel, writing in Booklist, calls the set "a welcome addition to reference collections."

 Dartmouth Medal

 The second edition of the Encyclopaedia received a number of major awards for excellence, including the 2007 Dartmouth Medal from the American Library Association, the most prestigious award in the field of reference publishing."
 In presenting the award, Edward Kownslar, the chairman of the Dartmouth Medal committee said: "This 22-volume set is an authoritative, interdisciplinary and comprehensive examination of all aspects of Jewish life, history and culture.
 This title is an extensive revision of the first edition, which was published in 1972, and has 2600 new entries.
 In addition to updating all world and political events affecting Jewish life and culture since the early 1970s, 'Judaica' has significantly enhanced biblical studies and the Holocaust from the first edition.
 This title has also expanded the area of women's studies."